6 Myths About SOPs Every Entrepreneur Should Know

 The more your SOPs read like a textbook and not a playbook, the less useful they’ll be.
 Remember, this is communications content.
 Use a mix of video, graphics, and reading materials to accommodate different learning styles.Always Evolving

 Update your SOPs in the same way you update your brand messaging.
-It’s not static; it’s a living, breathing part of your business.
+It’s not static; it’s a living, breathing part of your business.4.
+People will learn through osmosis

-There are three drawbacks to using the apprenticeship model in today’s modern world:It takes a long, unpredictable amount of timeYou end up losing people who could be great with better trainingKnowledge passes from one individual to another, instead of becoming a company asset
+But there are three drawbacks to using the apprenticeship model in today’s modern world:It takes a long, unpredictable amount of timeYou end up losing people who could be great with tighter trainingKnowledge passes from one individual to another, instead of becoming a company asset

 The better way is to develop an accelerated, systematic apprenticeship program.
 You do this not by teaching the team what to think, but how to think through decision frameworks, stories, and—yes, SOPs.